PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Digital Transformation/DataLab Week 1.md

 ## 4) Discussion with the mentor (5 min per person)

 During this discussion, you will be asked to present/discuss the theme you picked yesterday with your mentor.
 Explain why you picked a certain theme and why it is interesting for you.
+Note mentors feedback.

 ## 4) DEDA Framework